Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 Every atom in our body is billions of years old.

 One of the main components of our body, hydrogen, was formed in the Big Bang 13.7 billion years ago.
-Heavier atoms, such as carbon and oxygen, were formed in stars between 7 and 12 billion years ago and were scattered across space when they exploded.
-This means that the components of our body are truly ancient, and we are a kind of stardust. -
+Heavier atoms, such as carbon and oxygen, were formed in stars between 7 and 12 billion years ago and were scattered across space when they exploded. -

 Humans have the same amount of hair as chimpanzees.